RCHG/rchg.github.io/pages/research_overview.md

 ---

+### Participation in Projects

+- **CRESCENDO**: Coordinated Research on Earth Systems aand Climate: Experimentes, kNowledge, Dissemination and Outreach
+- **AerChemMIP**: Aerosols and Chemistry Model Intercomparison Project
+- **AeroCOM Phase III**: Aerosol Comparisons between Observations and Models
+- **CCMI**: Chemistry-Climate Model Initiative

+---

 ### Researcher: LSCE-CNRS

-#### Participation in Projects

-- CRESCENDO: Coordinated Research on Earth Systems aand Climate: Experimentes, kNowledge, Dissemination and Outreach
-- AerChemMIP: Aerosols and Chemistry Model Intercomparison Project
-- AeroCOM Phase III: Aerosol Comparisons between Observations and Models
-- CCMI: Chemistry-Climate Model Initiative
+My current main participation is at CRESCENDO project, a joint project of several european universities and research insitutions to improve the Earth system models.
+Related with this project I collaborate with AerChemMIP and AeroCOM beyond a collaboration about Mineral Dust my the UCLA at USA.
+{:.smallblock}

 ---
 ### Researcher: University of Reading